-The Gilroy Garlic Festival in Gilroy, CA inspired me to get home and try out some of the fresh garlic I purchased from the show.
-This Mediterranean style dish features garlic throughout.
+The Gilroy Garlic Festival in Gilroy, CA, inspired me to get home and try out some fresh garlic I purchased from the show.
+This Mediterranean-style dish, Grilled Garlic Lamb Rack with a Ragout of Vegetables, features garlic throughout.
 The first step is to trim the lamb chop of excess fat, if necessary, and to clean the rib bones for presentation after grilling.
-The second step is to make the garlic infused marinade.
-I’m emulsifying the garlic in a egg and olive oil mixture, similar to a loose aioli.
+The second step is to make the garlic-infused marinade.
+I’m emulsifying the garlic, rosemary, white wine in an egg and olive oil mixture, similar to a loose aioli.

 Lamb Rack Marinade

-- 1/2 cup carrot brunoise or small dice
+- ½ cup carrot, peeled with ends trimmed, brunoise or small dice

 - 1 cup chicken stock

-- 1 1/2 cup grilled artichoke hearts roughly chopped or chopped in half
+- 2 ½ cup grilled artichoke hearts, sliced in half

-- 1/2 cup Kalamata olives pitted, sliced in half
+- ½ cup olives, Kalamata, pitted, sliced in half

 - 1 tbsp fresh rosemary minced